NtinosNG/Namecheap-DDNS-Client/README.md

 ```

 This line will make sure that the `ncddns.log` file will be deleted every day at 00:00.
 An easy way to figure out how to set that up according to what you want is by visiting [crontab.guru](https://crontab.guru/) site and experiment there!
 Lastly, you'll need to change of course the `USER_FOLDER` above accordingly, especially if you decided to keep the script in different location other than your user's folder.

+### Regarding `systemd`

+If your server doesn't support `systemd` (for example you might want use it on an OpenWRT system), this doesn't necessarily mean that you can't use this script, but you'll need to make it run somehow automatically and on the background.
+You might be able to that by creating a `init` service that'll run by using the `init` service management daemon and then make corresponding alterations to the script (if you have to) in order to make it work.